czbiohub-chi/immune-llm-acl/README.md

 ```
 @inproceedings{song2025virtual,
   title={Virtual CRISPR: Can LLMs Predict CRISPR Screen Results?},
-  author={Song, Steven and Abdrabou, Abdalla and Dabholkar, Asmita and Day, Kastan and Dharmoju, Pavan and Perera, Jason and Kindratenko, Volodymyr and Khan, Aly},
+  author={Song, Steven and Abdrabou, Abdalla and Dabholkar, Asmita and Day, Kastan and Dharmoju, Pavan and Perera, Jason and Kindratenko, Volodymyr and Khan, Aly A},
   booktitle={Proceedings of the 24th Workshop on Biomedical Language Processing},
   pages={354--364},
   year={2025}